archan937/stack_tracy/README.md

 ## TODO

-* Display results within a HTML page
+* Improve the stack events HTML page: (un)folding and filtering (based on duration and/or call)
-* Hook into Sinatra requests
+* Hook into Sinatra (and Rails?) requests

 ## Contact me